lamejam/lamejam.github.io/index.md

 professionals.

 LameJam lasts three days: Friday November 26th - Sunday November 28th.
-On Friday we will be holding a workshop on how to use the Godot Game Engine, a free, compact, and open-source game engine for 2D and 3D games.
+On Friday we will be holding a workshop on game engines, including how to use the Godot Game Engine --- a free, compact, and open-source game engine for 2D and 3D games.
 We will discuss game design and some tips to get you started on your first game jam.
 This is also when the theme will be revealed!